MarketingPipeline/Pokedex-Web-Component/README.md

 A custom web element to easily show off your favorite Pokemon inside of a Pokedex!

 ## Example and usage

+> Note: currently there is no error handling to take care of not found Pokemon names, if you would like to address a PR that fixes this.
+Feel free.

 You can view a live demo of the Pokedex web component in use [here.](https://marketingpipeline.github.io/Pokedex-Web-Component/demo)